AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 ### Error encountered if [!DNL Mailchimp] API Key or Data Center Subdomain values are incorrect {#incorrect-credentials-error}

-If the API Key you provided in the **[!UICONTROL Password]** field or the **[!UICONTROL Data Center Subdomain]** value are incorrect the UI displays a [!DNL Mailchimp] API error response: *`No options are available.
-Please verify the values selected for the following dependent fields: apiServer`* as shown below and you will not be able to select a value from the **[!UICONTROL Audience Name (Please select Data Center Subdomain first)]** field.
+If the API Key you provided in the **[!UICONTROL Password]** field or the **[!UICONTROL Data Center Subdomain]** value are incorrect, the UI displays a [!DNL Mailchimp] API error response: *`No options are available.
+Please verify the values selected for the following dependent fields: apiServer`* as shown below, and are not able to select a value from the **[!UICONTROL Audience Name (Please select Data Center Subdomain first)]** field.

 ![Platform UI screenshot showing error if your Mailchimp API Key or Data Center Subdomain values are incorrect.](../../assets/catalog/email-marketing/mailchimp-interest-categories/error.png)